WheatGrow/WG4GEE/README.md

 Examples
 =
 You can find out how to view the simulation results of the model at the following link.
-In addition, the simulation data and species data used for the model are also open source and can also be viewed at that link. https://code.earthengine.google.com/6324ec3dcc2002202b1e5eb4caf91346
+In addition, the simulation data and cultivar parameter data used for the model are also open source and can also be viewed at that link. https://code.earthengine.google.com/6324ec3dcc2002202b1e5eb4caf91346